majormartintibor/NetMaintenR/README.md

 Feature / Identified Modules

-NetOb:
+NetObject:
-NetOb api is used to create network objects like poles, transformators, cable sections etc.
+NetObject api is used to create network objects like poles, transformators, cable sections etc.
 It might seed the database with initial data.

 NetInspectR: